gsa-oes/office-of-evaluation-sciences/_about/services.md

 </section>
 {% endif %}
 # Become an Agency Partner
 OES helps agencies build and use evidence to learn what works.
 First, we look to our agency partners to identify priority areas where they would like to see improved outcomes.
 Next, we work closely together to learn how people process information, make decisions, and interact with government programs.

-## What makes an opportunity a good fit for an OES collaboration?
+## Criteria for OES collaborations
-- You have an important question  related to an established policy priority
+The criteria below describe required components for OES collaborations, and were developed with an aim to guide team decision making and prioritization for new and ongoing projects.

-- You are already collecting data on the program and outcome of interest
+- Support: An agency collaborator willing to act on and share results and other key deliverables
-- The program or program change has potential for significant impact
+- Data availability: Data for the study is currently collected (or could be easily collected) by the federal agency
-- Your agency is interested in acting on and sharing results
+- Rigor: Sample size large enough for statistical power and policy relevance
-- The program operates on a large scale or with many people
+- Relevance: Answers a priority question and fills an important evidence gap
-- There is the ability to give groups of people different versions of a program or program change
+- Evidence-Based: Program or program change has a plausible and clear theory of change with potential for impact on a priority outcome

 If this sounds like you, please get in touch!
 We’re excited to work with agency partners across government. **<a href="{{ '/assets/files/oes-services-list-fy-23.pdf' | prepend: site.baseurl }}" target="_blank">Learn more about working with the Office of Evaluation Sciences</a>**, our service offerings, and criteria for collaborations.